mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 When the refund has been cancelled the state transitions to *CancelledByClient*.

 The diagrams below show the sunshine scenarios for a payment cancelled by the client and a payment cancelled by the user.
 When the client cancels the payment a notification is sent to the app sending the user back to the pay screen with a message saying that the payment was cancelled by the shop.
-The payment will be visible in the Activity List but will be shown as cancelled.

 [![](assets/images/cancel-by-client.png)](assets/images/cancel-by-client.png)

 When the user cancels the payment the app will show a message saying that the payment was cancelled.
-The payment will be visible in the Activity List but will be shown as cancelled.
 The status of the payment when queried will be *CancelledByUser*.

 [![](assets/images/cancel-by-user.png)](assets/images/cancel-by-user.png)